2012-2017 HBCU Activities

 Enhancing Student Success Consortium Initiative

 To accommodate the needs of Tennessee State University’s increasingly technologically savvy and diverse student body, and provide academic support for all students, including those who need learning support with their general education courses.
-Six major multi-disciplinary, intra-divisional units have collaborated to construct the activity of Enhancing Student Success Consortium Initiative.
+Three major multi-disciplinary, intra-divisional units have collaborated to construct the activity of Enhancing Student Success Consortium Initiative.

 Academic Collaborative: Enhancing Undergraduate Education through